chetankala/Revature-Notes/Week 12-devops-python/devops-studyguide.md

 - **How to make an S3 bucket public for webpage access?**
     - Configure the bucket policy to allow public read access.
     - Enable static website hosting in the bucket setting.

 ---

+#### 1.4 **AWS Elastic Block Store (EBS)**

+- **What is EBS?**
+    - A block storage service used for storing data persistently with EC2 instances.
+It provides highly available and durable volumes that can be attached to EC2 instances.

+- **Types of the EBS Volumes**:
+    - General Purpose SSD (gp2, gp3)

+- **Snapshots and Backups**:
+    - You can create snapshots of EBS volumes for backup or disaster recovery purposes

+---

+### **Section 2: CodeBuild, CodeCommit, CodeDeploy**

+- **What is AWS CodeBuild?**
+    - A fully managed build service that compiles source code, runs tests, and produces software packages.

+- **CodeBuild's Key Features**:
+    - Supports build environments like Amazon Linux, Ubuntu, and Windows
+    - Can execute any build commands defined in a `buildspec.yml` file

+- **What file does CodeBuild read by Default?**
+    - The `appspec.yml` file

+- **Difference between CodeBuild and CodeDeploy**:
+    - **CodeBuild**: Runs build commands in a temporary environment
+    - **CodeDeploy**: Deploys applications to EC2 instances, on-premise servers, or Lambda functions

+---

+### **Section 3: Splunk**

+- **Role of a Splunk Indexer**:
+    - An indexer indexes incoming data and enables fast search and retrieval of specific data.

+- **Primary Function of the Splunk Forwarder**
+    - Collects and sends log data from a source (e.g., server, application) to the Splunk indexer for indexing and analysis.

+- **Optimizing Searches for faster performance**:
+    - Use selective fields (`fields` command) to reduce data retrieval
+    - Limits the time range of the search
+    - Use `tstats` for optimized searches on large datasets

+- **Command Used to Transform Events into Statistical Data Tables**:
+    - `stats`

+- **Extracting Fields from Unstructured Data**:
+    - Use the `rex` command to extract fields using regular expressions

+---